harrycresswell/harry/content/page/uses.md

 [NetNewsWire](https://netnewswire.com)** is my RSS reader of choice.
 If that doesn’t mean much to you, then think of it as curating your own feed of content from people or websites that you want to follow.
 But without some algorithm controlling how you receive content.
 Content arrives chronologically and it couldn’t be more simple.

-[Readwise](https://readwise.io/) and [Reader](https://readwise.io/read) are quickly becoming my favourite two tools.
-I use the former to save highlights from eBooks and articles, which are then rolled up in a daily review.
-The latter I use as a “read it later” app — for saving long form content — though it can also be used as an RSS reader.

 I’ve recently started using the [Kindle](https://apps.apple.com/gb/app/kindle/id302584613) app to read ebooks.
 Very handy when I’m not with my [Kindle Paperwhite](https://www.amazon.co.uk/kindle-paperwhite-8-gb-now-with-a-68-display-and-adjustable-warm-light-with-ads/dp/B08N3TCP2F).

+## Bookmarking and highlights

+[Readwise](https://readwise.io/) and [Reader](https://readwise.io/read) are quickly becoming my favourite two tools.
+The latter I use as a “read it later” app — for saving long form content like blog posts and YouTube videos — though it can also be used as an RSS reader.
+I use the former to save highlights from my Kindle, which are then rolled up in a daily review.
+Any highlights made from Reader or using [Readwise Highlighter](https://chromewebstore.google.com/detail/readwise-highlighter/jjhefcfhmnkfeepcpnilbbkaadhngkbi) will also end up in the daily review.

+I recently discovered [Anybox](https://anybox.app/), an incredible little macOS app for managing bookmarks that works with iCloud.
+Previously I was using Notion for this purpose – saving web pages using the Notion Web Clipper – but Notion databases are really clunky when you’re dealing with thousands of entries.

 ## Writing